Versioning

 Important

-The implementation of this workflow is not finished yet.
+While the guideline is complete, the implementation of this workflow with Cake recipes is not finished yet.

 The version of the products follows a pragmatic alternative to SemVer.
 For that, the tool GitVersion can help to create it with some adjustments.